katharsis-project/katharsis-docs/source/user-docs.rst

   }

-The newly created servlet has to be added to ``web.xml`` file or other deployment descriptor.
+The newly created servlet must be added to the ``web.xml`` file or to another deployment descriptor.
-A code below shows a sample ``web.xml`` file with properly defined and configured servlet
+The code below shows a sample ``web.xml`` file with a properly defined and configured servlet:

 .. code-block:: java